homoluctus/ipac/README.md

-# ipv4
+# ipac
-This is ipv4 calculator
+This is ipv4 address calculator

 ## output ( decimal and binary notation )
 - Host address